exercism/raku/exercises/binary/README.md

 ## Resources

-Remember to check out the Perl 6 [documentation](https://docs.perl6.org/) and [resources](https://perl6.org/resources/) pages for information, tips, and examples if you get stuck.
+Remember to check out the Raku [documentation](https://docs.perl6.org/) and [resources](https://raku.org/resources/) pages for information, tips, and examples if you get stuck.

 ## Running the tests